kaiaiei/hypraes/README.md

 # hypraes
-Hypraes is a system that allows you to run a aesthethic group of applications at once in hyprland.
+Hypraes is a tool that allows you to run a aesthethic group of applications at once in hyprland.
 (Short for Hypraesthethic and pronounced as Hypr-Ace)

 Example:
 <p align="center" width="100%">